What Are the Parts of an Appraisal?

-The majority of the participants are quite familiar.
-The real estate agent is the most known face in the transaction.
-Then, the mortgage company provides the financial capital needed to finance the transaction.
-The title company ensures that all aspects of the exchange are completed and that a clear title passes from the seller to the purchaser.
+The majority of the parties participating are very familiar.
+The most familiar entity in the exchange is the real estate agent.
+Next, the bank provides the money required to fund the exchange.
+And ensuring all aspects of the exchange are completed and that the title is clear to transfer from the seller to the purchaser is the title company.

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.

-So, who makes sure the value of the property is in line with the amount being paid?
-This is where the appraiser comes in.
-We provide an unbiased opinion of what a buyer could expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
+So, what party makes sure the property is worth the amount being paid?
+In comes the appraiser.
+We provide an unbiased estimate of what a buyer might expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from MacBride Appraisal will ensure, you as an interested party, are informed.

-Our first task at MacBride Appraisal is to inspect the property to ascertain its true status.
-We must see features hands on, such as the number of bedrooms and bathrooms, the location, and so on, to ensure they indeed are present and are in the shape a reasonable buyer would expect them to be.
-To make sure the stated size of the property is accurate and illustrate the layout of the property, the inspection often requires creating a sketch of the floorplan.
-Most importantly, we identify any obvious features - or defects - that would affect the value of the house.
+To ascertain the true status of the property, it's our responsibility to first perform a thorough inspection.
+We must see aspects of the property first hand, such as the number of bedrooms and bathrooms, the location, amenities, etc., to ensure they truly exist and are in the condition a typical person would expect them to be.
+The inspection often includes a sketch of the house, ensuring the square footage is proper and conveying the layout of the property.
+Most importantly, the appraiser looks for any obvious features - or defects - that would have an impact on the value of the house.

 Cost Approach

-This is where the appraiser gathers information on local construction costs, labor rates and other factors to calculate how much it would cost to replace the property being appraised.
-This estimate often sets the upper limit on what a property would sell for.
-It's also the least used predictor of value.
+This is where we use information on local construction costs, labor rates and other factors to derive how much it would cost to construct a property comparable to the one being appraised.
+This estimate usually sets the maximum on what a property would sell for.
+The cost approach is also the least used predictor of value.

 Sales Comparison

-Appraisers get to know the communities in which they appraise.
-They innately understand the value of specific features to the people of that area.
-Then, the appraiser researches recent sales in close proximity to the subject and finds properties which are 'comparable' to the home in question.
-By assigning a dollar value to certain items such as upgraded appliances, additional bathrooms, additional living area, quality of construction, lot size, we add or subtract from each comparable's sales price so that they more accurately match the features of subject.
+Appraisers become very familiar with the neighborhoods in which they appraise.
+They thoroughly understand the value of certain features to the homeowners of that area.
+Then, the appraiser looks up recent transactions in close proximity to the subject and finds properties which are 'comparable' to the home in question.
+By assigning a dollar value to certain items such as remodeled rooms, types of flooring, energy efficient items, patios and porches, or additional storage space, we adjust the comparable properties so that they more accurately match the features of subject.

-• If, for example, the comparable has a storm shelter and the subject does not, the appraiser may deduct the value of a storm shelter from the sales price of the comparable home.
+• For example, if the comparable has an irrigation system and the subject does not, the appraiser may deduct the value of an irrigation system from the sales price of the comparable home.

 Valuation Using the Income Approach

-A third way of valuing a house is sometimes applied when an area has a reasonable number of renter occupied properties.
-In this case, the amount of income the property produces is factored in with other rents in the area for comparable properties to give an indicator of the current value.
+A third way of valuing a house is sometimes used when a neighborhood has a measurable number of renter occupied properties.
+In this case, the amount of income the real estate generates is factored in with income produced by similar properties to give an indicator of the current value.

-Combining information from all applicable approaches, the appraiser is then ready to stipulate an estimated market value for the property in question.
-The estimate of value on the appraisal report is not always what's being paid for the property even though it is likely the best indication of what a property is worth.
-There are always mitigating factors such as the seller's desire to get out of the property, urgency or 'bidding wars' that may adjust an offer or listing price up or down.
-But the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than they could recover in the event they had to sell the property again.
-At the end of the day, an appraiser from MacBride Appraisal will help you discover the most accurate property value, so you can make profitable real estate decisions.
+Examining the data from all applicable approaches, the appraiser is then ready to document an estimated market value for the property in question.
+It is important to note that while this amount is probably the best indication of what a house is worth, it probably will not be the price at which the property closes.
+It's not uncommon for prices to be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
+Regardless, the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+The bottom line is, an appraiser from MacBride Appraisal will help you attain the most fair and balanced property value, so you can make profitable real estate decisions.